page last reviewed and/or updated in January 2018)

 birth also does not believe that Jesus is the Son of God.
 And, that is a BIG problem, because if Jesus is not God

-then Jesus does not have the power to save us, and we are still condemned by sin.
-If Jesus was not born the
+then Jesus does not have the power to save us, and we are still condemned by our sin.
+If Jesus was not born

-Son of God, then he must have been born the son of someone else.
+the Son of God, then he must have been born the son of someone else.
 That brings us to Joseph.
-If Jesus was born the son
+If Jesus was born the

-of Joseph, he can not save us!!!
-If Jesus was born of Joseph, then Jesus would have been born with his own sin and sin nature,
+son of Joseph, he can not save us!!!
+If Jesus was born of Joseph, then Jesus would have been born with his own sin and sin

-which even the best of us can not overcome.
-He could not save anyone, he would have had to pay his own penalty for his
+nature, which even the best of us can not overcome.
+He could not save anyone, he would have had to pay his own penalty

-own sin.
+for his own sin.
 Paul said, if Jesus is not God then "We as Christians should above all be pitied."
-(1 Cor 15:14-17)We
+(1

-would be lost in our own sin and be so deluded as not to know we are lost.
-But, if Jesus is the Son of God, then trust in
+Cor 15:14-17)We would be lost in our own sin and be so deluded as not to know we are lost.
+But, if Jesus is the Son of God,

-him can save us from eternal punishment.
+then trust in him will save us from eternal punishment.
 Born of a virgin?
 Impossible you say.
-Under normal circumstances I would
+Under normal circumstances

-have to agree, but when God decides to save a man (or woman) the circumstances are anything but normal.
-The Bible says many
+I would have to agree, but when God decides to save a man (or woman) the circumstances are anything but normal.
+The Bible

-things are not possible for man, but "with God all things are possible".
-(Luke 18:47) If it needs to be done, God
+says many things are not possible for man, but "with God all things are possible".
+(Luke 18:47) If it needs to be

-Easter the most important day on the Christian calendar"When Jesus died on the cross he
+is Easter the most important day on the Christian calendar"When Jesus died on the cross

 us, it was not finished until Easter morning!
 (To be continued)